A poor or bad credit score makes it unlikely that you will easily qualify for a regular credit card.

 The Neo Secured Card is the best secured credit card in Canada.

-It doubles up as a cash back credit card, offering up to 5% unlimited real cash back when you shop at thousands of stores across Canada.
+It doubles up as a cash back credit card, offering an average of 5% unlimited real cash back when you shop at thousands of stores across Canada.

 If you are looking for a no-fee secured card, this is it.